PashanIrani/CPU-Pipeline-Simulation/README.md

 ### 📥 IF:
   * Send current INST to **ID**
-  * Grab next INST
+  * Grab next INST and make it current
-  * If INST is dependant on another INST, hault all future sends to **ID**, until it's dependency is completed.
-Possible create a queue? to hold the "haulted" sends because fetches of new instructions will still happen, just won't send to **ID**
+  * If current INST is a branch; hault.

 ### 🔎 ID:
-  * Determine what unit (ALU, Integer, Floating point, etc) the current INST needs
+  * Determine if and what arithmetic (ALU, Floating point) the current INST needs
-    * If unit is available, send to **EX**
+    * If arithmetic is available, send to any **EX**, and set **EX**'s arithmetic.
-    * If unit is **NOT** available, send to queue of the EX which is currently using the needed unit (this will ensure that the INST that needs it next, can run right away)
+    * If arithmetic is **NOT** available, send to queue of the EX which is currently using the needed function (this will ensure that the INST that needs it next, can run right away)
+  * If INST is not a arithmetic, add INST to available **EX**

 ### ⚙️ EX:
   * Send current INST to **MEM**, then set next INST in queue to current